yifeiw99/CACTUS_fall2021/syllabus.md

 	Code used: https://github.com/maria-antoniak/little-mallet-wrapper

+	FIRST use topic_mod.ipynb to generate the "keys" of the topic.

+	THEN use topic_mod_inference.ipynb to find the ditribution in your data, ie, which row has which topics.

+	Other notes:

 	Model tweaking:
 			a.
 Learn to save your model and files after POS-tagging so that you don't need to rerun: import json